1 2 | for i in range(0, 21): print(i ** 2) |

 values and boolean operators.
 A boolean value is either True

-.
-Boolean values can be created by directly using True
+or False.
+Boolean values can be created by directly using True and False,

 using a boolean operator, or by coercion.